anp/rapidhash/README.md

 ## Benchmarks

-We believe rapidhash is one of the fastest _general-purpose_ hash functions.
-It places second to gxhash on some benchmarks, but gxhash is not portable and requires AES instructions to compile, and only shows significant advantages when hashing strings.
-Between rapidhash, gxhash, fxhash, and the default siphasher, we see little reason to use other hash functions without specifically benchmarking them for your workload.
+In our benchmarking, rapidhash is one of the fastest general-purpose non-cryptographic hash functions.
+It places second to gxhash on some benchmarks, but gxhash is not portable, requires AES instructions to compile, and its main advantage is hashing string types.
+Between rapidhash, gxhash, and the default siphasher, we see little reason to use other hash functions on modern platforms without specifically benchmarking them for your workload and platform.

 ![Hashing Benchmarks](https://github.com/hoxxep/rapidhash/raw/master/docs/bench_hash_aarch64_apple_m1_max_native.svg)